 For more information about Vanguard funds, visit vanguard.com to obtain a prospectus.
 Investment objectives, risks, charges, expenses, and other important information about a fund are contained in the prospectus; read and consider it carefully before investing.

-© 2014 The Vanguard Group, Inc. All rights reserved.
-Vanguard Marketing Corporation, Distributor.
+© 2017 The Vanguard Group, Inc. All rights reserved.
+Vanguard Marketing Corporation, Distributor of the Vanguard Funds.

 Because we're not publicly traded, Vanguard can stay focused on the long term, rather than catering to outside owners or the short-term expectations of Wall Street.
 We're able to support our fund managers in seeking superior performance over many years, and we can make long-term investments to help improve services and reduce costs for our client-owners.